RWD2E/.github/profile/README.md

 ***********************************************************************************

-*Share and Enjoy according to the terms of the MIT Open Source License*</br>
+*Share and Enjoy according to the terms of the MIT Open Source License*
-*Repo structure style follows [GitHub Repository Structure Best Practices](https://soulaimanghanem.medium.com/github-repository-structure-best-practices-248e6effc405) (Ghanem, 2021)*